telosnetwork/telos-docs/docs/overview/getting-started/overview.md

 ## Introduction

 Telos is an open source platform built for launching decentralized applications with a variety of features powered by Smart Contracts.
 Telos is the first EVM built on top of EOSIO blockchain software empowering web3 developers and node operators to leverage a swift and distributed web3 platform.
-Telos is EVM compatible meaning that Solidity and Viper compiled into Byte code works on the EVM making this a very inviting platform for developers.
+Telos is EVM compatible meaning that Solidity and Viper compiled into Byte code works on the EVM making it one of fastest and scalable platforms for Web3.

 A key difference between Telos and other touring complete blockchains is the EVM architecture.
 The Telos EVM lives on a Smart Contract ontop of the native network which makes it unique to its competitors.
-The Telos protocol employs a novel approach to consensus to achieve a quick finality, energy efficient, and high throughput blockchain with strong safety guarentees and robust governance features.
+The Telos Native protocol employs a novel approach to consensus to achieve a quick finality, energy efficient, and high throughput blockchain with strong safety guarentees and robust governance features.
+Having an EVM that lies on top of EOSIO helps Telos reach ligtning finality, scalability, energy efficient, and no front running in the process of block validation.

 ## TELOS Native